architahluwalia/msl_playlist/README.md

 Music Playlist project for msl group recruitment.
+Hosted on heroku at: http://msl-playlist.herokuapp.com

 Create a responsive web app.
 It should have an option of registering on the app via Email, Facebook or Google (registering should not be mandatory).
 A registered user should have a profile with relevant information.
 The web app should allow the user to create, save, edit, delete and share a music playlist.
 The URL of the playlist should be such that multiple people can listen to the same playlist in real-time.
 The playlist should be created by using an existing music streaming app’s API (YouTube, Soundcloud etc.).